ibachni/backtester_v2/.github/chatmodes/reviewer.chatmode.md

 3. **Run/verify**
    - Run the named tests locally if feasible (or review CI output).
    - Verify determinism/evidence (identical checksums or CSV hashes for repeat runs).
+For manifest-only slices, compare outputs ignoring timestamp/id.
    - Skim logs/metrics for the new observability items.

 4. **Contracts & ADRs**